 Don’t talk about features?
 I think you mean don’t LEAD with features

 Fans of product marketing and double negatives, this is for you!
 Welcome to Part 1 of our 3-part blog post series: Don’t NOT talk about features!
-To be clear, I’m advocating for talking about features in spite of all the common anti-feature rhetoric thrown around:
+To be clear, I’m advocating for talking about features in spite of all the common anti-feature rhetoric being thrown around:

 “Don’t talk about features…”